Apple TV Plus: Everything to know about Apple's coming streaming service

 Apple officially announced Apple TV Plus, a subscription service for its exclusive original shows and films, at a splashy event in March at its headquarters in Cupertino, California.
-After showering an estimated $2 billion across Hollywood for more than a year and trotting out some of Hollywood's biggest stars and heavy hitters to sing its praises, Apple finally confirmed it plans to launch the Netflix competitor offering original TV shows and movies sometime in the fall.
+Reportedly budgeting $6 billion to sprinkle across Hollywood and trotting out some of Hollywood's biggest stars and heavy hitters to sing its praises, Apple finally confirmed it plans a launch date sometime in the fall for the Netflix competitor offering original TV shows and movies.

 Since then, the company has released trailers and teasers for two of its big originals: The Morning Show, a drama about a morning news broadcast starring Reese Witherspoon, Jennifer Aniston and Steve Carell, and For All Mankind, a period piece from the creator of Battlestar Galactica that presents an alternative history in which Russian put the first person on the moon.
 Oprah Winfrey, Steven Spielberg and J.J.
 Abrams and other big names are also on board.